digital-sound-antiques/node-spfm/README.md

 This screen shot is node-spfm running under [cool-retro-term](https://github.com/Swordfish90/cool-retro-term).

+# Feature

+- Software clock adjustment.
+- Non-obvious inter-chip conversion.
+  - Convert SN76489 vgm to YM2203 and YM2608 module.
+  - Convert YM2612 vgm to YM2608 module (DAC stream to ADPCM conversion is also supported).
+- Suppress click noise on stop.

 # Requirements

+- macOS or Linux
-- Node 10 or later environment on macOS and Linux is required.
+- Node 10 or later
-- SPFM Light device.
+- SPFM Light and RE:Birth module

 This program works also on Windows 10 with proper console (ex. bash console in Visual Studio Code), however, playback speed is not stabilized.